-ACADEMIC RULES AND REGULATIONS (Effective from 2019-20 Batch)
+ACADEMIC RULES AND REGULATIONS (Effective from 2019-20 batch onwards - As per 6th UG-BoS-2022)

 01. REGULATIONS

 The Regulations provided herein shall apply to B.Sc.
 (Hons.)
 Agriculture/Horticulture Degree Programmes offered by the Pondicherry University.

 The system of instructions and education in the University shall be SEMESTER COURSE CREDIT SYSTEM.